Dispensary Etiquette: What to Know Before Your First Visit

 Most dispensaries cannot accept credit cards due to federal banking regulations that affect cannabis businesses.

-If you use the in-store ATM instead, expect a $3 to $5 machine fee on top of whatever your bank charges for out-of-network transactions.
+If you use the in-store ATM instead, expect a $3 to $5 machine fee in addition to whatever your bank charges for out-of-network transactions.

 For readers who want to skip the cash-only friction entirely, buying cannabis online through a platform like Mood accepts standard card payments with no ATM fees or rounding surprises.